xraypy/xraylarch/doc/installation.rst

 The most notable missing binary package is the `wxPython` package on Linux.
-That means that if `wxPython` is not already installed, `pip` will try to compile it: this will almost certainly fail.
+That means that if `wxPython` is not already installed, `pip` will try to compile it, which will almost certainly fail.
 This problem (which, in fairness to all involved, is very difficult to solve) is one of the main reasons we recommend using `Anaconda Python` - it provides this package in a consistent way.
 Anaconda Python also provides very good versions of almost all of hte